Quick Guide to Fixing Computer Hardware

 prone to this because they cram so much circuitry into too small a

 package for easy cooling.
+But it can happen to desktops, too.

 Every computer has internal sensors that immediately shut down the